Facts & Figures

 • Faculty and Staff: Quarterly and annual faculty and staff headcounts and full-time equivalents (FTEs), including demographic breakdowns.

 • Student Achievement Initiative (SAI) 3.0: SAI is the points-based performance funding system for Washington State's community and technical colleges.
-Colleges receive points when students reach key academic momentum points, such as first 15 credits, college math, and completion.
+Colleges receive points when students reach key academic momentum steps, such as first 15 credits, college math, and completion.
 A complementary SBCTC dashboard, the Student Achievement Initiative (SAI) 3.0 Points by Students Groups, includes the SAI point totals by student groups such as Basic Skills, Running Start, Workforce Funding programs, and Pell grant recipients.

 • Perkins V: BTC receives funding under the Carl D. Perkins Act, which requires the college to disaggregate student data by subgroup, special population, and program area for the three performance indicators.